BroadbandForum/usp/docs/specification/index.typ

 #strong[Expression Component];

 An Expression Component is the part of a Search Expression that gives the matching Parameter criteria for the search.
-It is comprised of an Expression Parameter followed by an Expression Operator followed by an Expression Constant.
+It consists of an Expression Parameter followed by an Expression Operator followed by an Expression Constant.